 Hardworking, conscientious and creative this individual has experience in theatre, live music and events.
 Rachel has assisted and associated for lighting designers in the West End and relit and toured productions in the UK and Europe.
 Rachel has also worked in Live Music, designing and touring.
 She is highly motivated and works hard to achieve goals.
 Enjoying a challenge she is a fast learner with existing knowledge of various equipment and applications used within the industry.

 Rachel has designed lighting for plays, musicals, pantomimes and dance.
 Whilst working at Buxton Opera House from 2013 to 2015 she designed nine of Buxton Young Company’s productions including Ubu, The Crucible, Jungle Book, Alice in Wonderland, Beauty and the Beast and The Accordion Shop (part of National Theatre Connections festival 2015).
 Since becoming freelance she has designed The Nutcracker and Sweeney Todd for Live LX and three pantomimes (Puss in Boots, Jack and the Beanstalk and Peter Pan) for Prestbury Youth Pantomime Association.
 In 2016 Rachel returned to Buxton Opera House to light the youth production of Ali Baba and then Opera Houses Pantomime Snow White which is a co production with Channel Theatre.
+She then lit Snow White again in 2017 at Kettering Lighthouse Theatre for Jordan Productions.
+For the King’s School in Canterbury she has lit an adaptation of Kafka’s The Trial; Joseph K, a dance piece based on the music of The Greatest Showman and the play Dead Dog in a Suitcase and Other Love Stories and is returning in 2019 to light Midsummer nights dream and a dance piece based on the music if Moulin Rouge.
+For Cambridge Theatre Company she designed the lighting for Matilda, their Summer School Production and will be returning this summer to light Little Mermaid.

 Starting in Neuss Germany Rachel took over half way through the Watermill Theatres tour of 12th Night and Romeo and Juliet designed by Tom White doing 4 venues of an 8 venue tour.
 After Neuss the tour then continued in the UK at Cheltenham Everyman, Wolverhampton Grand and then completed at its home venue of the Watermill Theatre.
 Touring with various LED practicals, programming on in house desks ETC Eos series.